FyncAPI/Fync-web/data/docs/api/interact.md

 **Authentication:**

-- Requires authentication with `scopes.write.interaction` scope.
+- Requires authentication with `scopes.friendship.write` scope.
 - The user making the request must be authenticated.

 **Parameters:**